A noble (literary) death

 This is the real affliction of our current crop of novelists, methinks.
 At least in part, it’s middle-aged guys subconsciously whining “but why can’t writing books get me pussy?”

-I think this fall is beautiful, actually.
+I think this fall from grace is beautiful, actually.

 And, more importantly, these purists are situated at the base of an exponential that will soon swallow everything else whole.